 Paws-A-Tive Choice is a force-free, positive reinforcement learning center for family canine companions.
 Our goal is to help you bond with your dog through fun education, in a relaxed and comfortable environment.

-As a member of Force Free Trainers of Wisconsin (FFTW), our interest is in behavior advocating for the physical, emotional and environmental well being of companion animals.
+As a force free trainer, my interest is in behavior, advocating for the physical, emotional and environmental well being of companion animals.

 To schedule an appointment or to find out about classes email Kathy at firstname.lastname@example.org